Mahdi Abdul Hadi: Education

-In the following decade, Hadi received his primary and secondary education at various institutions in the West Bank, such as the national Najah School (1950–1952), Ahliya School (1952–1955), the Ibn Rushd School in Hebron (1955–1957), the German Schneller School in Bethlehem (1958), the Friends Boys School in Ramallah (1959–1960), the Khalil Sakakani School in Jerusalem (1961–1962) and the Rashidiya School (1962–1963).
+In the following decade, Abdul Hadi received his primary and secondary education at various institutions in the West Bank, such as the national Najah School (1950–1952), Ahliya School (1952–1955), the Ibn Rushd School in Hebron (1955–1957), the German Schneller School in Bethlehem (1958), the Friends Boys School in Ramallah (1959–1960), the Khalil Sakakani School in Jerusalem (1961–1962) and the Rashidiya School (1962–1963).
 He completed his secondary education (Tawjihi) in Cairo, Egypt, at the National Educational School Zamalek in Cairo (1964).

 Afterwards, he enrolled at a law school in Damascus, Syria, which he completed with a bachelor's degree in Law (1965–1970).
 During the time of his studies, he worked as a clerk in the district court in Jerusalem under the judges Tayseer Kan’an and Fahad Abu al-Atham until Jerusalem was occupied by the Israeli army during the Six-Day War in June 1967.
 Subsequently, he joined the general strike by Arab lawyers protesting against the Israeli occupation.